stanfordjournalism/padj-code/docs/tech_setup.md

 to look in certain directories for executable files, or programs.
 You can see which directories are in your `PATH` by typing `echo $PATH`.
 The directories are separated by colons.
-The `uv` command we used above places Python versions in a directory called `~/.uv/versions`.
-If you don't see this directory in your `PATH`, you may need to add it.
-Where you add this directory depends on your shell configuration (see the prior step).
+The `uv` command we used above places Python versions in a directory called `~/.local/bin/`.
+If you don't see this directory *early in the list of paths in* in your `PATH`, you may need to add it or update your path to place it earlier in the list.
+Where you add this configuration depends on your shell (see the prior step).
 Below are example commands for adding the `~/.local/bin` directory to the `PATH` for the `bash` and `zsh` shells:

 ```bash
 echo 'export PATH="$HOME/.local/bin:$PATH"' >> ~/.bash_profile